metio/terraform-provider-k8s/docs/data-sources/argoproj_io_argo_cd_v1beta1_manifest.md

 Optional:

+- `annotations` (Map of String) Custom annotations to pods deployed by the operator
 - `autotls` (String) AutoTLS specifies the method to use for automatic TLS configuration for the repo server The value specified here can currently be: - openshift - Use the OpenShift service CA to request TLS config
 - `enabled` (Boolean) Enabled is the flag to enable Repo Server during ArgoCD installation. (optional, default 'true')
 - `env` (Attributes List) Env lets you specify environment for repo server pods (see [below for nested schema](#nestedatt--spec--repo--env))